quatrope/astroalign/docs/tutorial.rst

 --------------------------

-In some cases it may be necessary to inspect first the transformation parameters before applying it, or we may be interested only in a star to star correspondance between the images.
+In some cases it may be necessary to inspect first the transformation parameters before applying it, or we may be interested only in a star to star correspondence between the images.
 For those cases, we can use ``find_transform``.

 ``find_transform`` will return a `scikit-image <http://scikit-image.org>`_ `SimilarityTransform <http://scikit-image.org/docs/dev/api/skimage.transform.html#skimage.transform.SimilarityTransform>`_ object that encapsulates the matrix transformation, and the transformation parameters.
 It will also return a tuple with two lists of star positions of ``source`` and its corresponding ordered star postions on the ``target`` image.::

     >>> transf, (source_list, target_list) = aa.find_transform(source, target)

 source and target here can be either numpy arrays of the image pixels, or any iterable (x, y) pair, corresponding to a star position.

 The transformation parameters can be found in ``transf.rotation``, ``transf.traslation``, ``transf.scale`` and the transformation matrix in ``transf.params``.

 If the transformation is satisfactory we can apply it to the image with ``apply_transform``.